 - Default amino acid colors used in Geneious Prime

 - The Rasmol scheme colors amino acids according to traditional amino acid properties.
-Amino acids associated with the outer surface of a protein are given bright colours and non-polar residues are darker.
-Most colours are hallowed by tradition.
+Amino acids associated with the outer surface of a protein are given bright colors and non-polar residues are darker.
+Most colors are hallowed by tradition.

 Bright red: D, Q